mirceaned/AWS/README.md

 ## A cloud native app
 - Visibility as a service for public cloud
-- web UI hosted in S3
+- web app hosted in S3
 - agents on EC2 instances to tap traffic
 - agents on EC2 instance with monitoring tools
-- centralized backend in Amazon
+- centralized backend in Amazon Cloud
-- Salt Stack - infrastructure as code
+- Salt Stack - for infrastructure

 ## Subsystem
 - Users are creating projects which have permissions associated